divaymohan/email_sender_using_django/README.md

 # How to Send Email With Attachments in Django

-In this tutorial, you will learn how to send email with multiple attachments in Django.
-You will also learn how to send email with a single attachment.
-Here, I will explain how to setup your SendGrid Account for Sending Emails for your Django Application.
-I will also explain how to set your Email Host in the settings.py file, in your application

 ### Setup
 1. Create a folder and put all the files inside it.
 2. Create a virtual environtment - `virtualenv env`